lorenaparralanda/dsp/05a-python.md

 map(ord,'some string')
 ```

-Another example of list comprehension:
+A third example of list comprehension:

 ```python
 special_squares = []